joshuaagyapong/Host-a-WordPress-Website-on-AWS/README.md

 sudo chmod -R 755 /var/www/html

 sudo systemctl restart httpd

-Script 2 — Auto Scaling Group User Data Script (Production) ✅ THIS is the only script used by Auto Scaling
+## Script 2 — Auto Scaling Group User Data Script (Production)
+✅ THIS is the only script used by the Auto Scaling Group

 This script is attached to the Launch Template and runs automatically whenever a new EC2 instance is launched.

 Purpose
-Bootstrap EC2 instances
+Bootstrap EC2 instances automatically

-Install Apache and PHP
+Install Apache and PHP dependencies

-Mount Amazon EFS
+Mount Amazon EFS on launch

 Ensure stateless, repeatable configuration